mdsol/mauth-client-python/docs/faq.rst

   * Python 3.14
   * PyPy3

-The values tested can be seen in the `tox.ini` file.
-We use tox to test the code across Python versions, see the README.md for details.
+The test matrix is maintained in the project's GitHub Actions workflow.